The KIT Motion-Language Dataset: Conclusion

 \section{Conclusion}

 The incorporation of human motion and natural language is an important area of research that has many applications, especially in robotics.
-There have been years of research in this area to further our understanding of how such an incorporation might be realized.
-However, no standardized and open dataset exists that researchers can use to evaluate and compare their approaches.
+There have been years of research in this area to improve our understanding of how to link motion and language models.
+However, no standardized and open dataset exists that enables researchers to evaluate and compare their approaches.

-In this work, we presented the \emph{KIT Motion-Language Dataset}, a large, open and extensible dataset for the combination of human motion and natural language.
+In this work, we presented the \emph{KIT Motion-Language Dataset}, a large, open and extensible dataset for the linking human motion and natural language.
 Our dataset is freely available and significantly larger and more diverse than previously used datasets.
 It is also highly extensible, which we hope will lead to a continuous growth in size.
 We utilized the unifying properties of the Master Motor Map framework to achieve a motion representation that is independent of the concrete motion capture system and thus independent of the data source itself.
 Additionally, we thoroughly documented all aspects of the dataset, from the data acquisition process to the structure and contents of the downloadable dataset.
-As of June 14, 2016, the dataset contains $3917$~motions and $5486$~annotations thereof in natural language.
-We believe that the properties of our dataset make it an excellent candidate for benchmarking methods in this research area and hope that other authors will adopt it in their work.
-The latest version as well as archived versions of the dataset are available online: \url{https://motion-annotation.humanoids.kit.edu/downloads}
+As of October 10, 2016, the dataset contains $3911$~motions and $6278$~annotations thereof in natural language.
+We believe that the properties of our dataset make it an excellent candidate for systematic benchmarking in this research area and hope that other authors will adopt it in their work.
+The latest version as well as archived versions of the dataset are available online: \url{https://motion-annotation.humanoids.kit.edu/dataset}

 We also presented a novel way to decide which motion to present to the user during annotation: perplexity-based motion selection, which is used for the crowd-sourced collection of annotations.
 We show that the perplexity is a suitable metric to detect annotations that are either under-represented or controversial.
 We further show that the perplexity-based selection approach helps decrease the variance in perplexity and acts in a stabilizing manner.